Director, Chamber Music & Arts Advocacy; Harp

-Academic Program Affiliation(s): Bard Conservatory of Music: Harp
+Academic Program Affiliation(s): Bard Conservatory of Music, Bard Conservatory of Music: Harp

 Biography:In demand as a soloist and chamber musician alongside today’s top artists, harpist Bridget Kibbey is a recipient of the prestigious Avery Fisher Career Grant, the Classical Recording Foundation's Young Artist Award, a Salon de Virtuosi Grant, the only harpist to win a position with the Chamber Music Society of Lincoln Center’s Chamber Music Society II, a winner of Concert Artist Guild's International Competition, Astral Artist Auditions, and Premiere Prix at the Journées de les Harpes Competition in Arles, France.